Maks-s/sd-akashic/README.md

 - Your prompt is case insensitive
 - There's about 30,000 tokens understood by the AI, this means it won't know about some weird word unused since the 1600s
 - A token is roughly a word, a punctuation, or a Unicode character
-- You can see how many tokens were used by adding `-t` after / before your prompt
-- Don't do prompts that would make your mother ashamed
-- Guns, war, blood, historical events and celebrities are OK
-- Nude big titty goth gf, gory decapitation are not.
-Use your own GPU.
 - Same prompt, same seed, same modifiers will end with the same result
 - To make variations of an image, it's recommended to keep the seed and slightly alter the prompt / modifiers